aliasgar-dev/Assignment/README.md

 > forever server.js, forever logs server.js

-and app will start listening on 3000 port. and in browser u can get by localhost:3000. to perform task please click on tabs.
+and app will on 3000 port.